 The Quick and Dirty Guide to Working a Cardiac Arrest

-Healthcare professionals who are not well versed in cardiac arrest often perceive codes to be difficult but, with a little practice, they are quite the opposite.
-In fact, once you get your rhythm down, cardiac arrests will be some of the easiest calls that you ever run (except for the paperwork, of course.)
+Prehospital providers who are not well-versed in cardiac arrest often perceive codes to be difficult.
+However, with a little practice, they are quite the opposite.
+In fact, once you become more proficient with the fundamentals, cardiac arrests will be some of the easiest calls that you ever run (except for the paperwork, of course.)
 Today, we're looking at asystole, which means no cardiac electrical activity.

 When to Work a Cardiac Arrest